Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

      1 - Changes done:

-         1 - Added GAP and remove the last gig size kernel And then Increase model capacity by adding more layers at the end.
+         1 - Added GAP and remove the last layer's kernel size and then increased model capacity by adding more layers at the end.

       Model Summary :